victor-porcar/delayed-batch-executor/README.md

 * The usage of network resources is reduced dramatically: The number of round-trips to the database is 1 instead of n.

 * Database optimization: you would be surprised how well databases optimize queries of n parameters.
-Pick any table of your schema and analyse the execution time, execution plan and resources usage for a single query of n parameters versus n queries of 1 parameter.
+Pick any large table of your schema and analyse the execution time, execution plan and resources usage for a single query of n parameters versus n queries of 1 parameter.

-* The usage of database connections from the application pool is reduced: there are more available connections overall, which means less waiting time for a connection in peak times.
+* The usage of database connections from the application pool is reduced: there are more available connections overall, which means less waiting time for a connection.

 In short, it is much more efficient executing 1 query of n parameters than n queries of one parameter, which means that the system as a whole uses less resources to perform the same.

-## DelayedBatchExecutor in detail
+## DelayedBatchExecutor

-It basically works by creating  window times where the indivual parameters of the queries are collected in a list.
+It basically works by creating window times where the parameters of the queries executed from the threads are collected in a list.
-As soon as the window time finishes, the list is passed (via callback)  to a  method that implemenets logic to execute one query with  all the parameters in the list and returns a list with the results.
-Each thread receives their corresponding result following one of the three available policies detailed below: blocking , non-blocking (Future), non-blocking (Reactive).
+As soon as the window time finishes, the list is passed (via callback) to a method that executes one query with all the parameters in the list and returns another list with the results.
+Each thread receives their corresponding result from the result list according to one of the following policies as explained below: blocking , non-blocking (Future), non-blocking (Reactive).

 A DelayedBatchExecutor is defined by three parameters: